xsdk-project/ATPESC2018HandsOnLessons/pages/contribution_guide.md

        name that helps to indicate the lesson topic.
    * If you intend to have [LaTeX](https://www.latex-project.org) equations include the `use_math: true` line.
 Otherwise, leave it out.
+   * The `youtube` member is for connecting the lesson to the uploaded video after ATPESC has been completed.
    * Keep the `lesson: true` line unchanged.
    * Provide a path to the associated Google Form (optiona)
      * If you want to create a Google Form for participants to submit their answers